Maths at Appleton Roebuck:

 5.Journaling / Tricky trap - an opportunity for learners to go deeper if needed

 We aim to ensure that all pupils become fluent in the fundamentals of mathematics over time so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 Daily fluency sessions are a core part of our maths curriculum and ensure pupils develop the ability to retrieve number facts rapidly.
 Children are required to reason and make connections between calculations.
 The connections made improve their fluency.

 For example, with a sum such as:

-Reasoning is strong in all year groups.
+Reasoning is a core part of our curriculum.
 All children are expected to respond using mathematical vocabulary in full sentences explaining their thinking.
-Through reasoning, children are able to extend their understanding beyond arithmetic.
+Our curriculum promotes enquiry, identifying relationships and developing an argument, justification or proof using mathematical language.
+Children are able to extend their understanding beyond arithmetic.

 - Describing – saying what happened.
 What do you notice?
 What do you see?

 - Explaining – beginning to offer reasons for what was done.
-What do you wonder?
+How did you solve it?

 - Convincing – can you convince me your mathematical thinking is sound?

 - Proving – providing evidence that your thinking is correct.